csabapalfi/pagespeed-insights-scripts/README.md

 # What's in the Google PageSpeed score?

+Ever wondered how your Google PageSpeed score is calculated and how to use it?
+This document (and node module) tries to answer that.

 - [Overview](#overview)
   * [PageSpeed Insights score = Lighthouse score](#pagespeed-insights-score--lighthouse-score)
   * [The 5 metrics that affect the score](#the-5-metrics-that-affect-the-score)